cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/certificates.md

 The `cfy_manager generate-test-cert` command can be used for creating example certificates:

-On a host that has Cloudify installed, generate certificates for all hosts using:
+On a host that has the management service installed, generate certificates for all hosts using:

 For a nine nodes cluster:
 ```